Euphrates Dam: Environmental effects

 Research indicates that the salinity of the Euphrates water in Iraq has increased considerably since the nearly simultaneous construction of the Keban Dam in Turkey and the Tabqa Dam in Syria.
 This increase can, among other things, be related to the lower discharge of the Euphrates as a result of the construction of the Keban Dam and the dams of the Southeastern Anatolia Project (GAP) in Turkey, and to a lesser degree of the Tabqa Dam in Syria.
 High-salinity water is less useful for domestic and irrigation purposes.

 The shore of the lake has developed into an important marshland area.
 On the southeastern shore, some areas have been reforested with evergreen trees including the Aleppo pine and the Euphrates poplar.
-Lake Assad is an important wintering location for migratory birds and the government has undertaken measures to protect small areas along the shores of Lake Assad from hunters by downgrading access roads.
+Euphrates Lake is an important wintering location for migratory birds and the government has undertaken measures to protect small areas along the shores of Euphrates Lake from hunters by downgrading access roads.
 The island of Jazirat al-Thawra has been designated a nature reserve.